-The antibiotic of choice to treat all stages of syphilis is penicillin G administered parenterally, with tetracycline and doxycycline effective as oral medications for nonpregnant patients who are allergic to penicillin [15].
-The dosage, duration of treatment, and preparation (benzathine, aqueous crystalline, or aqueous procaine) are selected based on the stage and manifestations of the disease [15].
+The antibiotic of choice to treat all stages of syphilis is penicillin G administered parenterally [20].
+The dosage, duration of treatment, and preparation (benzathine, aqueous crystalline, or aqueous procaine) are selected based on the stage and manifestations of the disease [20].
 Extended treatment is necessary for patients in latent and tertiary stages.
-Pregnant persons and patients with a penicillin allergy whose compliance with therapy or follow-up cannot be ensured should be desensitized and treated with benzathine penicillin G. Where available, skin testing for penicillin allergy should be used to differentiate those with a true allergy to penicillin [15].
+Pregnant persons and patients with a penicillin allergy whose compliance with therapy or follow-up cannot be ensured should be desensitized and treated with benzathine penicillin G. Where available, skin testing for penicillin allergy should be used to differentiate those with a true allergy to penicillin [20].
 Azithromycin should never be used to treat syphilis, as macrolide resistance and treatment failure are well documented.